 How does a network gateway work?

-Each network gateway joins two networks allowing data exchange between them by translating the protocols between different networks.
-In the internal network, a router, a node, or a server could act as a gateway.
-It can be implemented as hardware or software but is always at the network's edge.
-For larger organizations, servers are one of the most frequently used gateway types, as they can simultaneously handle huge amounts of incoming connections.
+Each network gateway connects two networks by translating protocols, allowing them to communicate and exchange data.
+Inside a network, a router, node, or server can act as a gateway.
+It can be implemented as hardware or software but is always located at the network’s edge.

 Network gateway features and capabilities